MooersLab/writingLogTemplateInOrg/README.md

 ## Configure yasnippets

-You may want to enable yasnippets to make available your latex-mode and org-mode snippets while editing the writinglog.org file in org-mode.
+You may want to enable yasnippets to make your LaTeX and org-mode snippets available while editing the writinglog.org file in org-mode.

 1. In your `~/.emacs.d/snippets/latex-mode`, create a file named `.yas-parents`.
 2. Add the following to this file: